saturneric/GpgFrontend-Manual/src/content/docs/appendix/contribute.md

   standard is required.
 This helps ensure our code takes advantage of more recent language features while maintaining compatibility with various platforms and compilers.
+- **Rust Standard:** Since v2.2, GpgFrontend includes a Rust component (the rPGP engine), located under the `rust/` directory and built into the project via [Corrosion](https://github.com/corrosion-rs/corrosion).
+Rust code must build with the Rust 2024 edition (Rust 1.85 or newer) and should be formatted with `rustfmt` and pass `clippy` using their default configurations.
-- **Compiler Compatibility:** Your code should compile successfully with both Clang and GCC compilers.
+- **Compiler Compatibility:** Your C/C++ code should compile successfully with both Clang and GCC compilers.
 This cross-compatibility is crucial for ensuring that GpgFrontend can be built on a variety of platforms and environments.
 - **Third-Party Libraries:** Introducing third-party libraries should be done with caution.
 Any added library must be compatible with the GPL 3.0 license.
   Prior discussion with project maintainers about the necessity and implications